rhettg/BlueOx/README.md

         return res

 Each SQL query would then be logged as a seperate event.
 However, each event will have the unique id provided by the parent `request` context.
-The name of the context will become `request.sql`.
+The name of the context will become `request.db`.

-You can provide you're own id or allow BlueOx to autogenerate one for the top-level context.
+Where your context fits into the heirarchy can also be controlled.
+For example, if you wanted to ensure all your SQL logging was in the same event name, you would base your new context on the top-level using the prefix `^`:

+    def execute(cursor, query, args):
+        with blueox.Context('^.db):
+            blueox.set('query', query)
+        return res

+Or, if you know exactly what the heirarchy looks like, you can directly specifify the event name:

+    def execute(cursor, query, args):
+        with blueox.Context('request.db):
+            blueox.set('query', query)
+        return res

 BlueOx also provides the ability to do sampling.
-This means only a set percentage of generate events will actually be logged.
+This means only a set percentage of generated events will actually be logged.
 You can choose sampling based on any level of the context:

     with blueox.Context('.memcache', sample=('..', 0.25)):